Hugh is a writer for film, TV and theatre.

 Film & TV

-Hugh wrote the screenplay for Dutch comedy-drama feature The Matchmaker produced by Lemming Films in The Netherlands.
-Other screen credits include Trial of the Century, a landmark drama series starring Tom Vaughan Lawlor, produced by Treasure Entertainment & Loosehorse for TV3, and numerous episodes of Red Rock a long running police procedural drama series broadcast on TV3, BBC 1 and Amazon Prime.
+Hugh wrote the screenplay for Dutch comedy-drama feature Your Mother Should Know (‘De Matchmaker’) produced by Lemming Films in The Netherlands.
+Other screen credits include Trial of the Century, a landmark drama series produced by Treasure Entertainment & Loosehorse for TV3 and episodes of Red Rock a long running police procedural drama series broadcast on TV3, BBC 1 and Amazon Prime.
 Most recently he co-wrote episodes of The South Westerlies for Deadpan Pictures, RTE and Acorn and wrote on the upcoming Dutch-Taiwanese feature film Dead & Beautiful directed by David Verbeek.

 He is a former participant of Rough Magic SEEDS.
-His theatre scripts have been longlisted for the Bruntwood Prize, the Verity Bargate Award and the Papatango Prize.
-He was runner up in the 2016 Creative Europe Pop Drama Award and the Eamon Keane Full Length Play Award.
+His theatre scripts have been long-listed for the Bruntwood Prize, the Verity Bargate Award and the Papatango Prize.
+He was also runner up in the 2016 Creative Europe Pop Drama Award and the Eamon Keane Full Length Play Award.
 He is a founder member of the White Label theatre collective and has previously developed plays with Rough Magic, The Abbey Theatre and Fishamble, The New Play Company.

 TV3 / Virgin Media TV